Off-duty Edmonds police officer stabbed to death in Las Vegas

 He was booked on investigation of murder with a deadly weapon.

 Steffins, a Marine Corps veteran, started with Edmonds police in August 2018.
-He has been a patrol officer in the day and night shifts, the Edmonds Police Department said.
+He has been a patrol officer on both the day and night shifts, the Edmonds Police Department said.

 Steffins is survived by a wife and two young children.